-Private yoga online and face to face: very much unique to the individual.
+The tools of yoga are very much tailored to the individual.
 Your needs & goals will determine the focus, energy and intent.
 Starting at the beginning with the breath, then layering in asana, perhaps a yoga style or blend of with possible application of pranayama/breathing practices, use of mantra & affirmations.
 This is usually a process over a course of time where we will work together, towards your focus, pace and structure will vary.

-Some private yoga case examples:
+Some private yoga client examples:

 A student recovering from spinal surgery, needing to improve range of movement in spine, hips, legs and reduce pain overall.

 Pre natal women from 2nd trimester to labour.
 Supporting them as they journey through pregnancy during lockdown, working with SPD, diastasis recti, anxiety, sciatica as well as general worries and fears leading up to the birth.

 A yoga practitioner in yoga teacher training seeking to advance their practice, knowledge of the fundamentals, improve confidence and ability to sequence and to teach.